 She is using that background to build a diverse direct sales business team, in all senses – race, ethnicity, disability, age, gender etc. that will link with a more diverse range of customers and potential customers.

 With a wide variety of personalities on a team you will connect with a wider range of customers.
-Learn how to grow a cross cultural sales organization!

-Direct Sales Business Cross Cultural Selling and Recruiting
+Cross Cultural Recruiting

 Seek out direct sales business associates, hosts, recruits and friends outside of your culture.